National

 Queries: enquiries@cleanenergyregulator.gov.au

-The ESIA is advocating for an adjustment to the CFI, ERF and Safeguard Mechanism to:
+The ESIA is advocating for reforms to:

-- complement the current market-based energy savings schemes;
+• complement the current market-based energy savings schemes;

 Other relevant agreements, policy measures and programs